Temple Street Night Market

-This large, incense-filled sanctuary built in the 19th century is one of Hong Kong’s most famous temples dedicated to the goddess of the...
+This large, incense-filled sanctuary built in the 19th century is one of Hong Kong’s most famous Tin Hau (Goddess of the Sea) temples....

 Previously a roadside stall that started out by whipping up hearty claypot rice and oyster omelettes ($20) for night revellers and...